-Also, all new build schemes should comply with the 2006 Part L Building Regulation amendments for energy conservation and CO2 performance.
+Also, all new build schemes must comply with the 2006 Part L Building Regulation amendments for energy conservation and $\mathrm{CO}2$ performance.
 Refurbishment, extensions and alterations to existing buildings should seek to upgrade the estate to the current Part L of the Building Regulations.
-For example, installing double glazing to the whole building, and not just to the windows being altered under the scheme.
+For example, installing double glazing throughout the whole building, and not just in the windows being altered under the scheme.